28 Unusual French Potato Chip Flavours Only Available In France

 chèvre chaud & herbes chips

-I laughed when I saw the name of these chips.
 “Chèvre chaud & herbes” literally means “hot goat cheese and herbs.”
-Obviously, you’re not supposed to warm these chips up in the oven, but I get why they chose the name.
-Chèvre chaud (hot goat cheese) is often served on a salad or a hunk of baguette bread.
+Warm goat cheese is often served on a salad or eaten with a hunk of baguette bread.

 Buckwheat goat cheese chips